Name of Your Organization:

 Provide details about the different electronic document formats that you provide for exporting or accessing CVE-related data and describe how they can be searched for specific CVE-related text (recommended):

-We only provide for exporting our reports to PDF through external tools, we have documented that process at Help > Report > PDF Report Printing.
+Attaka can export reports to PDF, we have documented that process at Help > Report > PDF Report Printing.
 After generate the PDF document you can look up for CVE-related text using your favourite PDF reader.

 Questions for Signature